cdevents/spec/README.md

 https://github.com/cdfoundation/toc/blob/master/proposals/cdevents/cdevents.md
 -->
-In a complex and fast moving CI/CD world with a lot of different tools and platform that need to communicate with each other interoperability stands as a crucial thing.
+In a complex and fast moving CI/CD world with a lot of different tools and platforms that need to communicate with each other interoperability stands as a crucial thing.
 The maintainer of a CI/CD system needs to swap out tools in short time with little to no stops.